romainmartinez/motion/docs/data-processing.md

     === "Time normalization"
         <div class="template">/api/dataarray_accessor/#pyomeca.dataarray_accessor.DataArrayAccessor.time_normalize</div>

-## Linear algebra
+## Matrix manipulation

-The processing of biomechanical data often involves the use of linear algebra functions.
+The processing of biomechanical data often involves the use of matrix manipulation routines.
-Pyomeca implements various linear algebra functions.
+Some of them are implemented in Pyomeca.

 !!! example
     === "Absolute value"